The Barron Space and the Flow-induced Function Spaces for Neural Network Models: The Barron space

-\begin{remark} In Section 9 of~\cite{barron1993universal}, examples of functions with bounded $\gamma(f)$ are given (e.g. Gaussian, positive definite functions, linear functions, radial functions, etc.).
-By Theorem~\ref{thm:specnorm}, these functions belong to the Barron space. \end{remark}
+\begin{remark} In Section 9 of~\cite{barron1993universal}, examples of functions with bounded $\gamma(f)$ are given (e.g. Gaussian, positive definite functions, etc.). \cite{barron1993universal} used the norm $ \int_{\RR^d} \|\omega\| |\hat{f}(\omega) | d \omega, $ instead of $\gamma(f)$, but the analysis also shows that Gaussian and positive definite functions give rise to finite values of $\gamma(f)$.
+By Proposition~\ref{thm:specnorm}, these functions belong to the Barron space. \end{remark}

 In addition, the Barron space is also closely related to a family of RKHS. { Let $\bw = (\bb,c)$.
 Due to the scaling invariance of $\sigma(\cdot)$, we can assume $\bw\in \mathbb{S}^d$.} Then \eqref{integral1} can be written as